kdexd/virtex/docs/virtex/usage/model_zoo.rst

 ImageNet top-1 accuracy.

-The simplest way to download and use a *full* pretrained model (including both, the visual backbone and the textual head) is through :doc:`../model_zoo` API.
+The simplest way to download and use a *full* pretrained model (including both, the visual backbone and the textual head) is through :doc:`../model_zoo` API as follows.
+This code snippet works from anywhere, and does not require to be executed from project root.

 .. code-block:: python